 3. A Space To Explain What You Create & Why

-Another great reason why you should have an art blog is for you to explain your work and why you create it.
+Another great reason why you should have an art blog is for you to explain your work and why you created it.
 Sometimes a mystery is fun, but I always love to learn about an artist’s process and the inspiration behind their work.
 A blog is an excellent place to do this!

 My blog here is not just about art, so your whole blog does not have to revolve around just your work.
 When I started my business many moons ago, I chose a name I knew would grow with me and capture all my interests and talents.